divyashah98/projects/README.md

 # projects
-Repo to maintain source code and other files for my personal projects
+Repo to maintain source code and other related files for my personal projects